RedHttp/Red/README.md

 # RedHttpServer
-### Cross-platform http server with websocket support
+### Cross-platform http server framework with websocket support

 A Http web server framework built on ASP.NET Core and Kestrel, but with an API inspired by the simplicity of express.js